Standards

 - protocol

-that enforces just data implementation - extended
+blu[]for required data - extended

 std geometry: pro = {